calebsmth54/calebsmth54.github/projects.md

 ![Haunted House Turn Based Game](/assets/img/HHTBSPreview.png)

 ### Game Description
 A unique take on the horror movie genre inspired by the film _Cabin in the Woods_ and the tabletop game _Betrayal on Haunted House Hill_, that combines horror and turn based strategy concepts.
 Players take control of evil, the hidden force pulling the strings in every horror movie that makes every creak, slams every door shut and draws its victims to their grisly ends.
-I hope to have a prototype developed by next October.
+Development put on hold to focus on Lead N Brimstone.

 - *Concept:* Players have two objectives, draw the survivors in to release the monster from its dormant state and then take control of the monster in order to finish off the survivors.
-The game will feature several scenarios based on a familiar horror movie theme and an endless variety of randomly rolled factors, such as victim archetypes and traits, monster traits and weaknesses, and scenario objectives.
+The game will feature several scenarios based on a familiar horror movie theme and an endless variety of randomly rolled variables, such as victim archetypes and traits, monster traits and weaknesses, and scenario objectives.

-- *Code:* Implemented a third person camera system and selectable base character type.
+- *Developed Code:* Extended Unreal's top-down camera system and developed selectable base character type.

 ## Prior Experience (pre-2015)